Lonesome Figures

 "You're fine," Callum said.
 And then, before he seemed to know he was going to say it, "Same time next week?"

-The man looked at him, a measured look, neither warm nor cool.
+The man considered him for a moment, a measured look, neither warm nor cool.
 Then something shifted, fractionally.
 "I expect so," he said.

 "We'll never know, will we," Jess said.
 Not really a question.